heba-razzak/AirQualitySF/README.md

 -   [Feature Engineering](FeatureEngineering.md): Creating new features

     Calculate building areas, road lengths, and number of trees surrounding PurpleAir sensors.
 Create new columns to represent temporal aspects such as day, hour, and weekend.
+Create feature for lat and lon.
+Impute missing values for traffic and weather.

 -   [Data Integration](DataIntegration.md): Create final dataset